Seikan Tunnel: History

 By mid-1982, the tunnel had only 1000 m to complete.
 On 27 January 1983, Japanese Prime Minister Yasuhiro Nakasone pressed a switch that set off a blast that completed the pilot tunnel.
 Following this, on 10 March 1985, Minister of Transport Tokuo Yamashita symbolically bored through the main tunnel by detonating a dynamite charge on the last few meters of the earth.

 The tunnel was opened on 13 March 1988, having cost a total of ¥1.1 trillion (US$7 billion) to construct (almost 12 times the original budget, much of which was due to inflation over the years).
 Construction of the tunnel itself was projected to cost ¥538.4 billion, but actually cost ¥745.5 billion, and construction of the line running through the tunnel was projected to cost ¥689 billion, but ended up costing ¥900 billion.
 To commemorate the opening, a commemorative 500 yen coin depicting the tunnel was issued by the Japan Mint in 1988.

 Once the tunnel was completed, it became used by all railway transport between Honshu and Hokkaido, particularly conventional express trains, with all passenger services combined making up to 21 round trips daily (up to 50 round trips if freight trains are included).
 Similarly, the commuter ferry service between the two islands run by JNR was also discontinued.
 However, 90% of passenger transport is still by plane due to travel time and cost.
 For example, to travel between Tokyo Station and Shin-Sapporo Station by train takes eight hours, with transfer from Shinkansen to narrow-gauge express train at Shin-Hakodate-Hokuto Station.
 By air, the journey is 1 hour and 45 minutes, or 3 hours and 30 minutes including airport access times.
 Deregulation and competition in Japanese domestic air travel has brought down prices for the Tokyo-Sapporo route, making rail travel more expensive in comparison.

 The Hokutosei overnight train service began after the completion of the Seikan Tunnel; a later and more luxurious Cassiopeia overnight train service was often fully booked.
-Both were discontinued following the commencement of Hokkaido Shinkansen services in March 2016, with freight trains being the only regular service utilising the narrow-gauge line since then.
-Research was conducted into a "Train on Train" piggybacking system to increase the speed of narrow-gauge freight trains, which currently prevent Shinkansen trains from running at full speed.
+Both were discontinued following the commencement of Hokkaido Shinkansen services in March 2016, with freight trains being the only regular service utilizing the narrow-gauge line since then.

+Because the tunnel is shared with freight trains, Shinkansen services cannot operate at their full design speed within it.
+While trains run at up to 320 km/h south of Morioka and 260 km/h outside the tunnel, speeds are limited to 160 km/h inside the tunnel.
+During major holiday periods, freight traffic is suspended, allowing Shinkansen trains to operate through the tunnel at up to 260 km/h, reducing travel times.

+Before the opening of the tunnel, research was conducted into a "Train on Train" where a narrow-gauge freight train would piggyback on top of a faster standard-gauge train.
+However, research ended in 2015 without being placed into use.